Arusha National Park

 Mount Meru is the second highest peak in Tanzania after Mount Kilimanjaro, which is just 60 km away and forms a backdrop to views from the park to the east.
 Arusha National Park lies on a 300-kilometre axis of Africa’s most famous national parks, running from Serengeti and Ngorongoro Crater in the west to Kilimanjaro National Park in the east.

 The park is just a few kilometres north east of Arusha, though the main gate is 25 km east of the city.
 It is also 58 km from Moshi and 35 km from Kilimanjaro International Airport (KIA).

-The Park can be visited throughout the year; however the best time is between June to September and from December to early March.
+Tourists visit the park throughout the year.
+However the best time is between June to September and from December to early March.
 The short rainy period is from October to November and the heavy rain season is from March to May.
 The park is located at an altitude between 1,700 and 4566 meters.